The Best Bars in Islington

 Slim Jims Liquor Store

 Turns out Rock ‘n’ Roll isn’t dead after all.
-It’s just taking a bit of time out in a basement on Upper Street.
+It’s just taking a bit of time out in one of the lesser-known basement bars in Islington.
 Which turns out to be a late-night drinking and live music den with a jukebox loaded with classics from Led Zepplin to Guns ‘n’ Roses and a bar stocked with whiskeys and cold craft beers.
 Feel free to rock out under a ceiling replete with hanging lingerie.

 The Canonbury Tavern